MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/data-residency-eu-geo.md

 - [Post to Yammer by sending an email message](https://support.office.com/article/058d1bc1-3492-47c5-bde2-29ea294acdb6)

-## Data that isn't stored in the EU Geo
+## Mobile push notifications

-Push notifications require sending data to a third party notification service (Apple or Google), which might be outside Europe.
+Mobile push notifications require sending data to a third party notification service (Apple or Google), which might be outside Europe.

 <a name="geodata"></a>